WIC Vendors - Grocery

 10 cans 12.7 oz powder, AND

-brand only; six 8 oz containers; 2 different types.
+brand; six 8 oz containers; two different types.

-Stores with 4 or less cash registers (count all
+Stores with 4 or fewer cash registers (count all

 Stores with 5 or more cash registers

 brand; 4 oz containers only;

 - Six different varieties of fruits: 12 containers each,

 11 or more cash registers must stock infant meats (count all